SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/2_quiz.md

 type: single
 question: What is the main difference between a state and an observation in robotics?
 ---
-- [ ] States are discrete, observations are continuous
+- [ ] States are discrete variables that can only take on finite values, while observations are continuous variables that the robot's sensors measure in real-time
 - [x] States contain complete information about the environment, while observations are partial and noisy measurements that the agent actually perceives
-- [ ] States are what the agent controls, observations are what the environment controls
+- [ ] States are the variables that the agent can directly control through its actions, while observations are the variables that the environment determines independently
-- [ ] There is no difference; they are the same thing
+- [ ] There is no meaningful difference between states and observations; they both refer to the same information and can be used interchangeably in all contexts
 ```